|

 al- Maqasid.
 Mulla Sadra had received his license from the two, who, in turn,

 had received their licenses, mediately, from Muhaqqiq Thani, the master of Muhaddithun of his time.
-And if he had
+And if he had studied

-studied hadith, even, under one of
+hadith, even, under one of these two - i.

-these two - i. e.
+e.
 Shaykh Baha and Mir Damad - it would had

 sufficed for his greatness in the science of hadith.

-The wonder of agreement between hadith and
+The wonder of agreement between hadith

-some socalled defenders of Shar',
+of some socalled defenders of

 hadith and the Holy Qur'an,